 - Confidentiality agreements

 - Participant consent forms

 Stage 2/Research Proposal and your Data Management Plan

-As a researcher you need to be confident about the data you are collecting, ensuring that you store it in a way that complies with the requirements of your project, confidentiality considerations and potential access requirements' (QUT Research Student Centre).
-As part of your Stage 2/Research Proposal, you are required to indicate one of the actions listed below:
+As a researcher you need to be confident about the data you are collecting, ensuring that you store it in a way that complies with the requirements of your project, confidentiality considerations and potential access requirements.
+As part of your Stage 2/Research Proposal, you are required to indicate whether you have completed a data management plan.